danaalkalali/myjob/popstructure.md

 - The plink command for LD pruning is --indep-pairwise, with 3 inputs.
   - The first input is the window size, approx 50 for humans.
   - The second, 5, is the step size.
   - The final number is the r^2 threshold.
-0.1 is good for a larger sample size like 2000, but I would make it 0.2 for my current batch of 100.
+0.1 is good for a larger sample size and if you want to be more strict, but I would make it 0.2 for my current batch of 100.

 ```
-plink --vcfname --indep-pairwise 50 5 0.1
+plink --vcfname --indep-pairwise 50 5 0.2
 ```

 ## _Population structure grouping_